CyberfusionIO/oxxa-api-client/README.md

 ### Test mode

-To test your implementation, use the test mode.
-All requests tell the Oxxa API that the request is a test.
+To test your implementation, enable the test mode.
+All request will tell the Oxxa API that the request is a test:

-Enable:

 ```php
 $oxxa->enableTestMode();
 ```

-Disable:
+Or disable the test mode:

 ```php
 $oxxa->disableTestMode();